Cathy Woolard: Run for Congress and Non-Profit Activity

 In 2004, after serving two years of her term as city council president, Woolard entered the race to represent Georgia 4th district in United States House of Representatives, a seat that had been vacated by Denise Majette who had decided to run for the United States Senate seat.
 Woolard was defeated in the primary by the returning Cynthia McKinney, who then won in the general election.

 In 2008, Woolard was appointed as Executive Vice President of Global Advocacy and External Relations at CARE, an Atlanta-based non-profit.
 She served in that capacity until 2010.
 She then worked as a professional advocate on behalf of Planned Parenthood and Georgia Equality, with whom she argued against a controversial "Religious Freedom" bill in Georgia that was eventually vetoed by Governor Nathan Deal.
 Woolard also served as the interim director for AID Atlanta, an organization providing care for those suffering from HIV and AIDS.

 After the death of incumbent Congressman John Lewis, Woolard was mentioned as a possible candidate to replace Lewis on the November general election ballot.

 2017 mayoral race

 Woolard was a candidate in the 2017 Atlanta mayoral election, running on a platform of affordable housing and effective transportation.
 Woolard placed third in the nonpartisan blanket primary.
 After this, she endorsed Mary Norwood in the runoff.

 Subsequent activities

 After the Democratic ticket of Joe Biden and Kamala Harris won the state of Georgia in the 2020 United States presidential election, Woolard served as a Georgia member of the 2020 United States Electoral College, casting her votes for Biden as president and Harris as vice president.

-In 2021, over the objections of Georgia Secretary of State Brad Raffensperger, the Fulton County Board of Commissioners appointed Woolard as chair of the Fulton County Board of Elections and Registration.
+In 2021, over the objections of Georgia Secretary of State Brad Raffensperger, the Fulton County Board of Commissioners appointed Woolard as chair of the Fulton County Board of Elections and Registration, succeeding Alex Wan to the role.
+Woolard stepped down from the position in 2023, but returned to the role in April 2024 on an interim basis after her successor, Patrise Perkins-Hooker, was appointed as City Attorney for the City of Atlanta.